vanribeiro/30days-Of-JavaScript/challenge-files/11 - Custom Video Player/README.md

 I added some features here:

-- I Created a fullscreen button.
+- Fullscreen button.
-- I added some keyboard shortcuts.
+- Some keyboard shortcuts.

-What am I going to do next on this player?

-- To Create a timer on the player!
-- To Add some touch screen adaptation.
+- Show/hide the video controls and mouse while the video is playing.

 ## Conclusion